megalinee/hue-bar/README.md

 - Rofi
 - Python 3.3+
   - rofi_menu

 You can simply install the python dependencies by typing:
 `pip install rofi_menu`

-### Setting up hue.py
+### Setting Up hue.py
+To get the proper API keys you must go to the following link and make an account:<br />
+https://developers.meethue.com/develop/hue-api-v2/getting-started/

-To get the proper API keys you must go to the following link and make an account: https://developers.meethue.com/develop/hue-api-v2/getting-started/ Once you've made an account follow along the steps to get your Hue bridge IP & username Paste these values into the matching variables at the top of the hue.py file Your room name will be the same name as what you set it on your other devices, its also case sensitive
+Once you've made an account follow along the steps on the website to get your Hue bridge IP & username.
+Paste these values into the matching variables at the top of the hue.py file

+Your room name will be the same name as what you set it on your other devices

 ### Polybar Config
-Paste this in your config.ini file
+Paste this in your config.ini file, replacing `pathtoscript` with the path to the script.
 ```
 [module/lights]
 type = custom/text
 content = "󰌵"
-click-left = rofi -modi mymenu:/home/murad/.config/Scripts/hue.py -show mymenu -show-icons
+click-left = rofi -modi mymenu:/pathtoscript/hue.py -show mymenu -show-icons
 ```